bingeli1212/nitrile-preview/doc/DOC-para-list.md

 and placed after the number or letter for Latex.JS and Html.JS translation.

-One of the latest additions is the checkbox-style option, which adds a checkbox to each list item.
-The selection-style option can be set to selectively check some of the checkboxes while the other checkboxes are by default not checked.
+One of the latest additions is the checkbox style item, where the first line starts with a open bracket, followed by a single word character or space, and followed by a close bracket, and a white space.
+When this pattern is detected, then each item is considered to represent a checkbox placed in front of each letter and the letter inside the bracket serves as the indication that this checkbox is checked.

+    ~~~
+    [ ] Item 1
+    [ ] Item 2
+    [x] Item 3
+    ~~~

 A list-paragraph can also be configured to use customized bullets.
 To do this, set the bullet-style such as